jprante/elasticsearch-jdbc/README.md

         "schedule" : "0 0-59 0-23 ? * *"

-This executes JDBC river every minute, every hour, all the days in the week/month/year.
+This executes JDBC importer every minute, every hour, all the days in the week/month/year.

 The following documentation about the syntax of the cron expression is copied from the Quartz scheduler javadoc page.